Promising Advances in Medical Technology

 Microscope representing advances in medical technology Microscope representing advances in medical technology

-As we’ve mentioned in previous posts, the COVID-19 pandemic has had a tremendous impact on the medical device industry.
+As we’ve mentioned in previous posts, the COVID-19 pandemic has tremendously impacted the medical device industry.

-Many technologies that were previously stuck in development have been accelerated and brought to the market to solve critical problems.
+Many previously stuck-in-development technologies have been accelerated and brought to the market to solve critical problems.

 Recommended: Intelligent Medical Devices: An Overview